+- Child removed from situation (normally from playground)

 - Increased staff ratio

 - Changes to the school day

 - Management of outside spaces

 - A child being escorted in social situations

 Best practice is for protective consequences to run alongside educational ones.

 An educational consequence supports, through intentional teaching and encouragement, the child to behave differently next time.
 This may include: